-In many religions, wine plays an important and also liturgical role in worship.
+In many religions, wine plays an important and liturgical role in worship.
 Since time immemorial, it has been used as an offering pleasing to God and as a medium to enter into mystical contact with God or the gods.
-Many peoples had their own wine gods, for example Bacchus with the Romans and Dionysus with the Greeks.
-Also in the Bible there are numerous quotations on the subject of wine, some of them extensive.
-A central point of faith of the Roman Catholic Church is the transformation of bread and wine into Christ's flesh and blood in the Eucharist.
-The preparation of wine for the Mass was therefore from the very beginning indispensable for the practice of the Mass and a decisive motivation.
-Many monasteries have therefore devoted themselves professionally to viticulture and wine making.
-Many of the vineyards that still exist today have their origins in monastery foundations of the early Middle Ages.
+Many peoples had their own wine gods, for example Bacchus among the Romans and Dionysus among the Greeks.
+In the Bible, too, there are numerous quotations on the subject of wine, some of them extensive.
+A central point of faith in the Roman Catholic Church is the transformation of bread and wine into Christ's flesh and blood within the framework of the Eucharist.
+The preparation of Mass wine was therefore indispensable for the practice of the Mass from the very beginning and a decisive motivation.
+Many monasteries therefore devoted themselves professionally to viticulture and winemaking.
+Numerous vineyards that still exist today have their origins in monasteries founded in the early Middle Ages.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen